rkwitt/teaching/WS2021/CV/VO/README.md

 ## Grading

 Grading is based on a **final exam** at the end of the semester (typically the first date for the exam is the last lecture, however, we can find a date other than that which works for most students).

+### Information for exam

+The exam is an **open-book** exam, i.e., you can use whatever material you want.
+I will provide a Google meet link so that you can ask questions during the exam.

+The **procedure** (step-by-step) is as follows:

+1. Sign up for exam in PLUS Online
+2. Send me (by e-mail) a list of 5 random integers (e.g., using [random.org](https://www.random.org/integers/)) in the range 1-15
+3. On the exam date, you will get the PDF with *all* questions via e-mail (about 10min before the exam starts)
+4. You answer the five questions that correspond to your sequence of random integers (one sheet of paper per question)
+5. Write your *full name* and *student number* on all sheets of paper
+6. Scan all the pages (or take a picture of sufficient quality)
+7. Send me the scans per e-mail *before* the exam ends

 ## Material